-At least 14 U.S. citizens have been detained in the DPRK in the past ten years.
-North Korea has detained those who traveled independently and those who were part of organized tours.
-Being a member of a group tour or using a tour guide will not prevent North Korean authorities from detaining or arresting you.
-Efforts by private tour operators to prevent or resolve past detentions of U.S. citizens in the DPRK have not been successful.
+At least 16 U.S. citizens have been detained in North Korea in the past ten years.
+North Korean authorities have detained individuals who traveled independently and those who were part of organized tours.
+Being a member of a group tour or using a tour guide has not prevented detention or arrest.
+Efforts by private tour operators to prevent or resolve past detentions in the DPRK have not been successful.

-If you decide to enter North Korea against the advice of this Travel Warning, you should have no expectation of privacy.
-All electronic and multimedia devices including USB drives, CDs, DVDs, mobile phones, tablets, laptops, Internet browsing histories and cookies are subject to search for banned content.
+If you obtain a special validation and decide to enter North Korea, you should have no expectation of privacy.
+All electronic and multimedia devices including USB drives, CDs, DVDs, mobile phones, tablets, laptops, Internet browsing histories, and cookies are subject to search for banned content.

 If DPRK authorities permit you to keep your mobile phone when you enter the country, it will not function unless you use the DPRK mobile service, which will enable DPRK authorities to monitor your calls.
 GPS-trackers and satellite phones are not allowed.

-Possession of any media, either physical or electronic, criticizing the DPRK government or its leaders is considered a criminal act punishable by long-term detention in hard labor camps and heavy fines.
+Possession of any media, either physical or electronic, that is critical of the DPRK government or its leaders is considered a criminal act punishable by long-term detention in hard labor camps and heavy fines.

 In North Korea, the following – whether done knowingly or unknowingly – have been treated as crimes: